Guillaume Guillon-Lethière

-Guillaume Guillon-Lethière (/fr/; 10 January 1760 - 22 April 1832) was a French painter.
+Guillaume Guillon-Lethière (/fr/; 10 January 1760 - 21 April 1832) was a French painter.
+Lethière was an artist of the neoclassical style specializing in history paintings and one of the first notable artist of colour in France at the time.

 Life

 Youth

 He was born in Sainte-Anne, Guadeloupe, out of wedlock, to Marie-Françoise Dupepaye, a free person of color, and Pierre Guillon, a colonial Royal Notary.
+He was the third child in the family which is reflected in his name, Lethière, a corruption of “le tiers,” or “the third”.
 He and his sister, Andrèze, could not be legally recognized as Guillon's children until 1794, when the Code Noir was abolished.

 In 1774, after displaying an early aptitude for art, his father took him to France, where he was placed with the painter Jean-Baptiste Descamps, at the new free drawing school in Rouen.
 It was there that he adopted the name "Lethière", derived from "letier" (third, as in "third son").
 He remained there for three years, then went to Paris and became a student of Gabriel François Doyen at the Académie royale de peinture et de sculpture.
 Those studies lasted until 1786.
 During that time, he paid frequent visits to the studio of Jacques-Louis David.

 Adulthood

-He won second prize in the Prix de Rome of 1784 for his painting Woman of Canaan at the Feet of Christ.
-Two years later, he entered again and, while he did not win, he succeeded in receiving support to travel to Rome, where he further developed his Neoclassical style.
+He won second place in the Prix de Rome of 1784.
+Two years later, he entered again and won receiving support to travel to Rome, where he further developed his Neoclassical style and stayed from 1786 to 1791.
 In 1787, he too had a son out of wedlock, with a woman named Marie-Agathe Lapôtre.
-In 1792, he returned to Paris and opened his own painting studio.
+In 1792, he returned to Paris and opened his own painting studio in the Saint-Germain-des-Prés district.
 He held his first exhibit at the Salon in 1795, with paintings he had created in Rome.